rakshak1010/github-popular-repositories-cli/README.md

 - The program prompts to enter the Github Personal Access Token, you can also skip this by simply pressing *ENTER*
 - The user must now enter the name of the organization
 - The program verifies the Organization name.
-- If valid, the user is prompted to enter the Repo Count ('N') and the Committee Count ('M')
+- *If valid*, the user is prompted to enter the Repo Count ('N') and the Committee Count ('M')
 - The program checks if these are valid integers
-- If valid, the program prints the list of most popular repositories along with their name and forks count and the list of top committees and their commit counts.
+- *If valid*, the program prints the list of most popular repositories along with their name and forks count and the list of top committees and their commit counts.

 ## Error Handling
 In case of any error, the program stops after printing the error code and the error message.